TudorTacal/hello-world/README.md

 # hello-world
-This is the demo reposy for Git
+This is the demo repository for using Git and Github.
-Hey, it's nice to use Github again.
-This is a new comment.
+It contains some simple files that were created and moved around.